Saeed Qazaz: Political Reports

 Saeed Qazzaz reported to Parliament that subversive groups, with a diplomatic mission in Iraq, were actively working against the Baghdad Pact.
 He specifically pointed out that an Arab nation, which he clarified to be Egypt, was assisting extremists in planning an assassination.

 Responsibilities

 Saeed Qazzaz, along with some members of the local population, played an influential role in the community.
 After approximately a month, Mr. Qazzaz, a native of Sulaymaniyah, became involved in the local school system.
 He was an English teacher in the primary schools, contributing significantly to the educational development of the region.

 Saeed Al-Qazaz was a former minister in the government of the deposed king.
-He was put on trial for high treason.
 Known for his valor and bravery, Al-Qazaz earned high regard among the local population.
-However, his actions ultimately led to his downfall, and he was sentenced to death.

 Political career

 The Ministry of Social Affairs in Iraq had a short-lived tenure under the government headed by Nureddin Mahmud.
 The position was briefly held by Qazzaz from 21 December 1952 to 22 January 1953, with Maijd Mustafa both preceding and succeeding him, indicating a brief shift in leadership during this time.

 In the first term of the Minister of Interior of Iraq, from 8 March 1954 to 7 June 1957, the role saw considerable shifts under three different heads of government: Muhammad Fadhel al-Jamali, Arshad al-Umari, and Nuri as-Said.
 This period involved overseeing national security, public order, and administrative functions vital to Iraq's governance.
 The individual in this role replaced Muhammad Fadhel al-Jamali and was succeeded by Sami Fattah at the end of the term.

 The second term of the Minister of Interior occurred from 3 March 1958 to 14 July 1958, during a period of significant political upheaval just before the 1958 Iraqi Revolution.
 Serving under the leadership of Nuri as-Said and Ahmad Mukhtar Baban, the individual in this role replaced Sami Fattah.
 Following the revolution, the individual was succeeded by Abdul Salam Arif as Iraq's political landscape dramatically shifted.
 The Ministry of the Interior had critical responsibilities in overseeing law enforcement, security, and political stability during this volatile period in Iraq's history.